Biological Warfare (cont.)

 Although laboratory-related infections with this organism are common, human-to-human spread is unusual.
 Victims do not need to be isolated from others.

 In the event of a biological attack using Francisella tularensis, the recommendation is to treat exposed people who are not yet ill with 14 days of oral doxycycline or ciprofloxacin.
-The vaccine is not routinely used in postexposure management.

 Must Read Articles Related to Biological Warfare